WeTransfer/image_vise/SECURITY.md

 ## Protection of the URLs

 URLs are passed as Base64-encoded JSON.
-The JSON payload is signed using HMAC with SHA256.
-This should be sufficient to prevent too much probing.
-If this is a critical issue you need to put throttling in front of the application.
+The HMAC signature is computed over the Base-64 encoded string, so altering the string (with the intention to bust the cache) will invalidate the signature.

 For checking HMAC values `Rack::Utils.secure_compare` constant-time comparison is used.

+## Throttling still recommended

+Throttling between the caching CDN/proxy is recommended.

+## Cache bypass protection for fuzzed paths

+ImageVise accepts exactly 2 path components, and will return early if there are more

 ## Cache bypass protection for randomized query string params